 You can send your feedback to firstname.lastname@example.org and it will be included in the report sent to the City Council and with the Con Plan sent to the U.S. Department of Housing and Urban Development.

 Virtual Public Meetings

-Thank you for joining us to give your input on the Program Year 47 (2021-22) Housing & Community Development Annual Action Plan!
+Thank you for joining us in October 2020 to give your input on the Program Year 47 (2021-22) Housing & Community Development Annual Action Plan!

 Please see our English presentation here.

 Mira nuestra presentación en español aquí, por favor.

 Please read the summary reports of comments received for the current Program Year 46 (2020-21) Action Plan.

 Citizen Participation Plan